lucyduggan/tinystories/notlove/unluckydog.md

 Unlucky dog
-===========She had heard that owners begin to resemble their dogs, so she bought a beautiful pedigree --- and waited eagerly to become sure-footed and elegant.
+===========She had heard that owners begin to resemble their dogs, so she bought a beautiful pedigree greyhound and waited eagerly to become sure-footed and elegant.
 Nothing happened, except that she thought her ears were softer.
 The dog, though, became plumper and humbler, and laid its head sadly on her knee each evening.